vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 instead of continuous real-valued representation.

 <img src="/assets/2021-12-03-binary-codes/bpr.png"/>

+<em>Illustration from <a href="https://arxiv.org/abs/2106.00882">
+Efficient Passage Retrieval with Hashing for Open-domain Question Answering</a></em>

+Note that the search is performed in two phases, first a coarse-level search using the hamming distance using binary coded query and document, secondly a re-ranking phase using the continuous query vector representation and a <em>unpacked</em> binary coded document representation.

 A huge advantage over continuous vector representations is that the binary-coded document representation significantly reduces